Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 To justify our decision to consider both the co-rotating and counter-rotating regimes as stable, we show in Figure~\ref{plot: misalignment distribution evolution} how the fraction of aligned, misaligned, and counter-rotating systems varies for all snipshots between $0<z<1$.
 We consider the morphology independently and percentages are given with respect to the total number of galaxies of that morphological sub-sample.

 For both ETGs and LTGs we see a slight upward trend in the misalignment fraction toward $z=0$.
 This increase appears to result overwhelmingly from the build-up of long-lived counter-rotating systems.
-This is seen most clearly for ETGs, in which the $\approx5.1\%$ increase in misalignment fraction is captured by an $\approx5.7\%$ increase in counter-rotating fraction.
+This is seen most clearly for ETGs, in which the $\approx5.1$~per~cent increase in misalignment fraction is captured by an $\approx5.7$~per~cent increase in counter-rotating fraction.
 The build-up of these systems appears to indicate that counter-rotating systems are in fact long-lasting and dynamically stable, in agreement with theoretical predictions \citep[][]{Tohline1982, LakeNorman1983}.
 We thus decide to treat these as a separate stable regime among the misaligned galaxy population.
 Some fraction of these systems may return to a co-rotating state upon another stochastic gas accretion event or undergo an apparent stellar angular momentum flip as the gas$_{\mathrm{SF}}$ forms a counter-rotating stellar disc that becomes dominant.
-For this latter process to occur, however, the masses of the counter-rotating gas and the stars have to be similar and the system must remain counter-rotating for long enough to form a dominant population of counter-rotating stars \citep[for an observational counterpart see e.g.\ NGC 4550; ][]{Rubin92, Rix92, Wiklind01}.
+For this latter process to occur, however, the masses of the counter-rotating gas and the stars have to be similar and the system must remain counter-rotating for long enough to form a dominant population of counter-rotating stars \citep[for an observational counterpart see e.g. NGC 4550; ][]{Rubin92, Rix92, Wiklind01}.
 We note that we see these apparent stellar angular momentum flips for several of our galaxies, as shown and discussed in Section~\ref{results: galaxy evolutions}.

-The longevity of counter-rotating systems in \textsc{eagle} is also in agreement with results obtained using other cosmological hydrodynamical simulations, such as those reported by \citet{Starkenburg2019}.
-They used the IllustrisTNG \citep{Nelson19} hydrodynamical simulations to investigate the longevity of counter-rotating systems, finding these to be long-lasting relative to other orientations.
-We note that carrying out a detailed analysis of this behaviour is beyond the scope of this work.
+The longevity of counter-rotating systems in \textsc{eagle} is also in agreement with results obtained using other cosmological hydrodynamical simulations \citep[e.g.][]{Starkenburg2019, Cenci2023}. \citet{Starkenburg2019} use the IllustrisTNG \citep{Nelson19} hydrodynamical simulations to investigate the longevity of counter-rotating systems, finding these to be long-lasting relative to other orientations.
+Similarly, \citet{Cenci2023} investigated the formation of a long-lived counter-rotating galaxy within the FIREbox simulations \citep[][]{Feldmann2023}.
+Following a starburst induced by the interaction with a nearby low-mass satellite and the subsequent rapid depletion of co-rotating gas, a long-lived ($\sim4$~Gyr) counter-rotating gas disc is able to form from the accretion of stripped misaligned gas.
+We note that carrying out a detailed analysis of this behaviour in \textsc{eagle} is beyond the scope of this work.